geekxflood/ws1cli/README.md

-# ws1-cli
+# WS1CLI

-`ws1-cli` is a command-line interface (CLI) tool built in Go and leveraging the Cobra library, designed for interacting with VMware Workspace ONE UEM API.
+`ws1cli` is a command-line interface (CLI) tool built in Go and leveraging the Cobra library, designed for interacting with VMware Workspace ONE UEM API.
 It enables administrators to manage and automate tasks within the Workspace ONE platform efficiently.

 ## Features

 - Simplified Command Set: Easy-to-use commands for common administration tasks.
 - Secure Configuration: Securely stores API credentials using advanced encryption.
 - Go and Cobra: Built with Go for reliability and Cobra for a powerful command line interface.
+- Commands implemented:
+  - Test: Verify configuration and connectivity to the API.
+  - Devices: Interact with device API.
+    - Inventory: Output an array of JSON of devices in LGID.

 ## TODO